- Which directives and regulations of the EU are relevant?

 Specific obligations for the affected user groups (see below) only arise with the passing of implementation measures for a specific product group (e.g. electric motors).

-The implementation measure for electric motors is the minimum efficiency regulation that will become effective on June 16, 2011.
+The implementation measure for electric motors is regulation (EC) 640/2009, amended by regulation (EU) 4/2014, that became effective on June 16, 2011 and regulates minimum energy efficiencies.

 - How is the directive translated into German law?